-In 1909, while on a fundraising lecture tour in America, Sigmund Freud met Horace Frink, an early disciple of his theories of psychoanalysis, whose traumatic childhood and complicated personal life later cast a shadow over Freud’s professional career—and came close to destroying his reputation.
-This little-known and ultimately tragic true story of two divorces, three deaths and a ménage à quatre, as well as the questionable motives behind Freud’s involvement in it, is the subject of this groundbreaking collaboration between artist Lionel Richerand and philosopher Pierre Péju.
+In 1909, while on a fundraising lecture tour in America, Sigmund Freud met Horace Frink, an early disciple of his theories of psychoanalysis, whose traumatic childhood and complicated personal life came to cast a dark shadow over Freud’s professional career.
+Inspired by this little-known and tragic true story, artist Lionel Richerand and philosopher Pierre Péju have woven a spellbinding and thought-provoking fable of two divorces, three deaths, and a ménage à quatre.

 French artist and animator Lionel Richerand studied at the école nationale supérieure des Arts Décoratifs, specializing in illustration and directing animated films.
 In 2007 he published Petit conte léguminesque, and later directed The Fear of the Wolf.
 He is currently preparing his own feature film and several comic book projects.
 Pierre Péju is a French philosopher, novelist, and essayist, whose best-known works are the prizewinning novels Le rire de l’ogre and The Girl from the Chartreuse.
 Pierre has also written radio plays, and several of his short stories have been adapted for the stage.